AlejandroIMP/product-card-component-front/product-preview-card-component-main/README.md

 ### What I learned

-I learned about semantic HTML and CSS with flexbox, and learning about extra in CSS like :hover
+I learned about `<picture>`, and how implent to use two images for responsive design

 ## Author